hiteshjoshi1/commands/Learning/Aws-learn-ec2.md

 ### Reserved Pricing -

 Used for predictable usage
-Upfront payments lead to cheaper pricing
+Upfront payments lead to cheaper pricing, 1 or 3 years instances

     + Standard Reserved Instances -
     75% cheaper, more you pay upfront, longer the contract, higher the discount.